 Talk to an independent insurance agent about various other types of property coverage that you might need, such as equipment breakdown coverage, inland marine coverage, or flood, windstorm, or earthquake coverage.
 Be sure to talk to your agent about the appropriate coverage limits for your unique business, so you can make repairs or rebuild without taking a major financial hit.

 Business Interruption Insurance for Auburn Businesses

-Big storms or catastrophic events—and even not-so-catastrophic ones—can easily damage your building, your suppliers’ buildings, local utilities and more, leaving you unable to operate for some time.
+Big storms or catastrophic events—and even not-so-catastrophic ones—can easily damage your building, your suppliers’ buildings, local utilities, and more, leaving you unable to operate for some time.
 Bad storms can happen at any time in Auburn and often cause businesses to close, sometimes for good.

-Business interruption coverage, or business income coverage, protects your earnings if your business is unable to operate because of damage after a fire, hail, wind, equipment breakdown, or some other covered event.
+Business interruption coverage, or business income coverage, protects your earnings if your business is unable to operate because of damage after a fire, hail, wind, equipment breakdown, or another covered event.
 If you are forced to close your doors for an extended period in order to make repairs, this coverage pays for rent, employee salaries, lost income, relocation fees, and more.
-Business interruption insurance is usually a part of your commercial property policy or a business owners policy (BOP).
+Business interruption insurance is usually a part of your commercial property policy or a business owner's policy (BOP).
 An independent insurance agent can help you assess your risks and help you get the coverage you need.

 Workers’ Compensation Insurance for Auburn, AL Businesses

 Workers’ compensation insurance is designed to cover medical treatment, lost wages, and other expenses for employees who are injured on the job.
 Employees can get hurt, even in the safest workplaces.
 Workers’ compensation insurance allows you to protect your employees from the costs of these injuries, and it protects you from lawsuits related to workplace accidents.